PSFC-HEDP/cps-analysis/README.md

  Random troubleshooting note just in case it’s relevant: if pip complains about fcntl, that’s because you foolishly installed py2app.
  Only Macs are allowed to install py2app.
- Get it off of your computer you disgusting heathen because it’s basically a virus if you install it on Windows I guess?
+ Get it off of your computer you disgusting whelp because it’s basically a virus if you install it on Windows I guess?

 ## How to use